Nutty Noah

 Nutty Noah is a British singer, songwriter, and entertainer, based in Somerset, England.

 As an entertainer, he performs a mixture of magic, music, and comedy.
 As a singer-songwriter, he has recorded several albums of children's music.

 Noah studied Performing Arts at Weston College of Further and Higher Education.
 He performed his first gig on New Years' Eve 1995 at Center Parcs.
 He has performed for over 20 years at Center Parcs, and at many other venues including Pennywell Farm, Komedia Bath and Brighton, Tobacco Factory Theatre Bristol, Tropicana Weston-super-Mare, and Finkley Down Farm.
 Ben Elton describes Noah as "The king of all things silly".

 Nutty Noah plays many unusual instruments, including the hornophone, Boomwhackers, flexatone, Stylophone, and the Alphasphere.
 He has also invented many musical instruments, including the Buzzoffaphone (featured on Britain's Got Talent), the Boobaphone, and the Horny Cowbells (hornophone with added cowbells).

 In 1996, Noah appeared on The Big Big Talent Show presented by Jonathan Ross, Takeover TV, How Do They Do That?, What's My Line, Talking Telephone Numbers, and The Big Breakfast.

 In 2003, as a parody of the Frozen in Time stunt by illusionist David Blaine, Nutty Noah encased himself inside 16 blocks of Cheddar cheese, each weighing 20 kg, for 2 days.
 Radio 1 DJ Scott Mills was on "Cheese Watch" during the stunt.

-In 2011, Nutty Noah was banned from appearing on Britain's Got Talent because his juggling balls were too large.
+In 2011, Nutty Noah was banned from appearing on the fifth series of Britain's Got Talent because his juggling balls were too large.

 In 2012, Nutty Noah starred as Ambrose, the Grecian Pizza Parlour's new apprentice, in the BBC Learning Zone's "Let's Do Maths!" series.

+Also in 2012, Nutty Noah auditioned for the sixth series of Britain's Got Talent where he played the British National Anthem “God Save the Queen” on the Buzzoffaphone.